Showing Paywalls

 - If it’s the first time a user is entering an experiment, a paywall is decided for the user based on the percentages you set in the dashboard

-- Once a user is assigned a paywall for a rule, they will continue to see that paywall until you remove the paywall from the rule or reset assignments to the paywall.
+- Once a user is assigned a paywall for an audience, they will continue to see that paywall until you remove the paywall from the audience or reset assignments to the paywall.

 - After the paywall is closed, the Superwall SDK looks at the Feature Gating value associated with your paywall, configurable from the paywall editor under General > Feature Gating (more on this below)